 many times.
 You can save them on disk for future use, edit them, or bind

 them to any key.
 You could even reconfigure each key of your keyboard to

 play a complex macro if you wanted to.

 ne can have any number of named macros loaded at the same time.

-The named macros are typically loaded from disk files, while the
+Named macros are typically loaded from files, while each document’s

 current macro buffer is where your recorded macro is held before you